jeremyyew/ync-foodbot-fb-messenger/README.md

 # YNCFoodbot_Messenger
 Still in development.
 Facebook Messenger chatbot that sends information and links about food options around Yale-NUS campus.
-Chat with the bot on messenger at this page: https://www.facebook.com/YNC-Foodbot-979027202238929/ (currently not available as it is has not been published).
+Chat with the bot on messenger at this page: https://www.facebook.com/YNC-Foodbot-979027202238929/.

 I used https://tsaprailis.com/2016/06/02/How-to-build-and-deploy-a-Facebook-Messenger-bot-with-Python-and-Flask-a-tutorial/ to start.